 The same is true for writing a research paper.
 It is a process that must be followed in order.

 Conducting preliminary research is an essential part of the recipe!

-In order to write well, it is very common to be taught the writing process.
+To write well, it is common to be taught the writing process.

-It's called a process because it is just that — there are several steps that must be accomplished successfully in order to have a well-written paper at the end.
+It's called a process because it is just that — several steps must be accomplished to have a well-written paper at the end.

-In this lesson, you will learn how to conduct preliminary research and understand the importance of this step as well.
+In this lesson, learn how to conduct preliminary research and understand the importance of this step as well.

 But before you go on, if you missed or need to review the previous Writing a Research Paper Related Lessons on research writing and topic selection, please go to the right-hand sidebar.

-Now that you have determined your topic, it's time to begin gathering information.
+Now that you have determined your topic, it's time to gather information.

 Keep in mind that not every resource you find will be beneficial to you in your research.